theripper93/theripper93.com/README.md

 ![image](https://user-images.githubusercontent.com/95392008/162636302-06a34acc-e469-454b-bbf4-f0bae9114ee9.png)

 ## Credits
-Made with love by @CasanovaSekova
+Modules and contents by me
-Modules by me
+Site designed and made with love by [Casanova](https://github.com/CasanovaSekova)